destinybeholdsup/Roblox-Group-Checker-Tor-Proxy-Support-/README.md

 4. open CMD as admin in the tor folder and run ```tor --SocksPort 9050 --ControlPort 9051```
 5. Once it says ```Bootstrapped 100% (done): Done``` your server is established and ready to go!

-Just make sure the the tor server is running first before you run the program!
+Just make sure the tor server is running first before you run the program!